What is an abdominal angiogram?

 An angiogram is an imaging test that uses X-rays to look at your blood vessels.
 It is done to check for conditions such as:

-- Weak, stretched portion of a blood vessel (aneurysm)
+- Weak, stretched or enlarged portion of a blood vessel (aneurysm)

 - Narrowing of a blood vessel (stenosis)

 An abdominal angiogram looks at the blood vessels in your belly (abdomen).
 It may be used to check blood flow to the organs of the abdomen, such as the liver and spleen.
-It may also be used to deliver medicine to treat cancer or bleeding in the abdomen.
+It may also be used to guide in the placement of medicine or other materials to treat cancer or bleeding in the abdomen.

 Fluoroscopy is often used during an abdominal angiogram.
-This is a kind of X-ray "movie."
+This is a kind of X-ray "movie" with continuous X-rays showing the provider real time images of the test procedure.

 Contrast dye is used to cause the blood vessels to appear solid on the X-ray image.
 This lets the radiologist see the blood vessels more clearly.
 Dye is injected into specific blood vessels to look at a certain area of blood flow more closely.

-For an abdominal angiogram, contrast dye is often injected into a large artery in your groin.
-Then the radiologist takes a series of X-ray pictures.
+For an abdominal angiogram, a catheter (small tube) is placed into a large artery in your groin and then placed into the specific artery of interest.
+Contrast is injected through this tube.
+Next, the radiologist takes a series of X-ray pictures.
 These X-ray images show the blood flow in the abdomen.
+You may also have a CT (computed tomography) scan or MRI (magnetic resonance imaging) scan with your angiogram.

 Why might I need an abdominal angiogram?